Frequently Asked Questions (FAQ)

 PSC has more than 10 athletic teams lead by experienced coaches.
 Men's sports include baseball, basketball, cheerleading, cross country, golf, and soccer, and tennis, while women's sports include basketball, cross country, soccer, softball, and volleyball.
 For more information, fill out a Prospective Athlete form.
 In addition, through the Department of Physical Education and Athletics, the College organizes recreational activities through its popular intramural sports program.

 There are several convenient on-campus parking lots.
-However, you must obtain a parking sticker from the PSC Police and Campus Safety Office in order to park in Lots A and C. For more information, call the Police and Campus Safety Office at (708) 709-7777.
+However, you must obtain a parking sticker from the Office of Enrollment Services ID Center in order to park in Lots A and C. Apply at Room 1101, ID Center.

 Internet access is available through the computers in the Library, located on the first floor of the main building, and the Student Success Center, located on the second floor of the main building.